MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Getting Started
 ====================

-Starting framework and sample code for Unity ports to Windows.
+WinShared is both a starting framework and sample code for Unity ports to Windows.

+The repository itself is a Unity project with useful plugins, scripts, tools and a sample game.
+The repository contains Windows Solutions which enhance and extend the base solutions outputted from Unity specifically for Windows.

 You can view an overview of the architecture here: https://www.dropbox.com/s/w8wt0au5602vl57/MarkerMetro.Unity.WinShared.jpg